 Throughout the closing process, KSN also handled a number of litigation matters in resolving issues with individual owners, as well as code violation matters with the City of Chicago.
 Arguably one of the most complicated Section 15 Chicago condo deconversions due to the litigation, the Association’s relationship with the owners of the adjacent commercial space, and emergency litigation, KSN’s team completed the closing only five (5) months after the contract was approved and executed by the Association.

 The Condominium Deconversion Trend

 As previously noted by KSN, many developers are acquiring condominium buildings for the purpose of converting them into apartment buildings.
 This trend appears to continue well into 2018.
 The conversion of condominium associations into apartment buildings that can be rented at steadily increasing market rental rates is a phenomenon that has gained significant momentum, providing a profitable venture to local and national investors.

 Kovitz Shifrin Nesbit attorneys have extensive experience handling Section 15 sales and deconversion transactions for condominium associations of all sizes.
-As of February 2018, KSN has completed 21 condominium deconversions, including:
+As of February 2018, KSN has completed 21 condominium deconversions in Illinois, including:

 - 625 Wrightwood – a Lincoln Park condominium association with 98 units (residential and parking), closed in January 2017

 - Clifton Village – a Northside Chicago condominium association with 38 residential units, closed in August 2017